AnyHooks/AnyHooks/CODE.md

 1. **Explicitness**: Make the confirmation message clear and to the point.
 2. **Timing**: Display the confirmation message immediately after the successful completion of an operation.

-### Checklist for Developers

-- [ ] Is the confirmation message explicit and clear?
-- [ ] Is the message displayed at the right time?

-### AI-Based Code Verification

-To verify if your confirmations adhere to these guidelines, you can use the following text to ask the AI:

-> "Please analyze the code to check if the confirmation messages follow the guidelines.
-Look for explicitness and timing."

 ### Example

 ```bash